ryan-mcclue/ryan-mcclue/src/mcu.md

 One of my last technical interviews I botched because I was asked to draw a block diagram for an embedded medical device.
 Know how to read some timing diagrams also

+An op-amp is a voltage amplifying device.
+It cannot output more than the supply voltage, i.e. it has a power supply (these are normally left off circuit diagrams) Very versatile analog logic operations, e.g. voltage adder, comparator; hence name 'operational' Can also amplify/invert/maintain signal

 Shift register adds additional output or inputs to be added, i.e. saves pins